 It has been a month since I have attended the Problem Solving Leadership course (19th-24th June 2016 – Albuquerque, New Mexico), with Gerald Weinberg and Esther Derby, and while taking the time to reflect, I thought of turning my journal entry into an article.

-I work in software development as Scrum Master and company coach on agile practices.
-I have to act in different ways depending on the situation and facilitate others meetings when requested.
+My roles is in software development as Scrum Master and company coach on agile practices.
+I have to act in different ways depending on the situation and facilitate others’ meetings when requested.

-I had a chance to see Esther facilitation at work previously and became really interested in something else that she was facilitating on problem solving leadership.
+Previously, I had a chance to see Esther’s facilitation at work and became really interested in something else that she was facilitating on problem solving leadership.

 I wanted to learn more about facilitation, about problem solving, about leadership and about myself.

 Well, there is a long queue and the course gets full in a week, so be prepared to be quick.

 Also, it is quite far.
 Jerry does not travel much anymore, that means that we had to travel there.

 The place is the very hot Albuquerque (any Breaking Bad fans around?).